yukukotani/Figma-Context-MCP/ROADMAP.md

   - [ ] Support for Figma's new grid autolayout (an addition to the long-existing flex autolayout)
   - [ ] Legacy "layout guide" grids
 - [ ] **Named styles extraction**
-  - [ ] Export style names associated with different layouts, colors, text, etc. for easier identification by the LLM
+  - [ ] Export style names associated with different layouts, colors, text, etc. for easier identification by the LLM (can use `/v1/styles/:key` endpoint)

 ### Text & Typography